 Horse Cavalry are organized by the method of combat they preferred, either the charge a la outrance or the more reserved delivering of fire with pistols from a slow trot.
 Pistol cavalry are depicted in two ranks of three models , while Aggressive cavalry is depicted in a single rank of six models, see below;

 Dragoons were still an unfortunate step-child in this era, they were mounted on poor quality horses and often given lesser quality long arms for dismounted work, yet they were often expected to perform as both cavalry and infantry.
 They did not adopt close-order drill either mounted or on foot and are thus considered Light troops in either mode.

 X XX X X X

 X X X X X X

-Artillery Only operated in one of two modes Limbered (an unusual sight in this era) and Unlimbered and ready to fire
+Artillery Only operated in one of two modes Limbered (an unusual sight on the battlefield in this era) and Unlimbered and ready to fire

 X G X G XXXXX

 These formations will be organized into larger units; brigades for the foot and regiments for the cavalry then placed under the command of a Brigadier General.